Gallipoli: Turkish Republic

 Between 1923 and 1926 Gallipoli became the centre of Gelibolu Province, comprising the districts of Gelibolu, Eceabat, Keşan and Şarköy.
 After the dissolution of the province, it became a district centre in Çanakkale Province.

+Tourism significance

+Today, the Gallipoli Peninsula is one of Turkey's most visited historical destinations, attracting hundreds of thousands of domestic and international visitors every year.
+The Gallipoli Peninsula Historical National Park preserves battlefields, cemeteries, and memorials of the Gallipoli Campaign, and ANZAC Day (25 April) ceremonies draw large numbers of Australians and New Zealanders.
+Various tour operators offer guided tours of the battlefields, memorials, and museums to help visitors understand the significance of the campaign.